anywhichway/denodata/README.md

-# denobase
+# denodata

 A Deno native indexed database.
-Backed by the `Deno KV` store, `denobase` has zero external dependencies.
+Backed by the `Deno KV` store, `denodata` has zero external dependencies.

 Both traditional table-oriented and object-oriented index approaches are supported and can be mixed and matched.